 - Continued support for Achievement Via Individual Determination (AVID) at OHS.

-- Addition of a second Alternative Education position at OHS and reconfiguration of a coordinator position to lead the Resilient Schools initiative responding to student needs and providing coaching to build staff capacity.
+- Maintenance of a two Alternative Education position at OHS and a coordinator position to lead the Resilient Schools initiative responding to student needs and providing coaching to build staff capacity.

 - Continuance of a Dean of Students role at the intermediate schools to work collaboratively with building leaders to ensure all students have opportunities to achieve at high levels academically, socially, and emotionally.
 The Dean of Students (1) assists with the daily operation of the school with an emphasis on Restorative Justice and Positive Behavioral Interventions and Supports (PBIS); (2) provides leadership and is a resource for the Student Services Team in providing a data-driven Multi-Level System of Support (MLSS); and (3) promotes an inclusive learning community that supports social interaction, active engagement in learning and self-motivation.